 Symmetrical biraphid - Valves are broadly lanceolate with apices protracted to broadly rounded.
 The raphe is lateral and undulate.
 Within a stria, the marginal areolae are large and more coarsely arranged.
 The middle valve has areolae comparatively smaller and rounded.
 Central area has large, round isolated puncta.
 The smallest striae at the apices are multiseriate throughout their length.

-Asymmetrical biraphid - Valves linear-lanceolate.
-Frustules in girdle view arched (bent).
-In valve view, this arch prevents resolution of the entire valve face at one level of focus.
+Asymmetrical biraphid - Valves are clavate, or club-shaped with rounded ends.
+In girdle view, frustules are distinctly arched.
+In valve view, the arch prevents resolution of the entire valve face at one level of focus.
 Pseudoseptum present at each pole.
-One valve possesses a fully developed raphe system, the other valve possesses very short raphe slits.
+One valve possesses a fully developed raphe system, the other valve possesses short raphe slits.

 Epithemioid - Valves linear, with apices bent towards the ventral margin.
 The center is deflected slightly towards the dorsal margin and notched.
 The raphe is positioned in a canal.
 Costae are prominent, and extend across the valve face.